KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 ### Adding some fanciness

 One thing I wanted to do is to progressively display the pictures when loading the page: the first one being immediately displayed, then after a quick instant the second one, then the third, and so on until all images have been displayed.
-It's definitely not a key feature, just eye sugar.
+It’s definitely not a key feature, just eye sugar.

-Isn't it the perfect usecase for CSS animations?
-Let's jump on this opportunity, it's not that often we can safely use CSS animations.
+Isn’t it the perfect usecase for CSS animations?
+Let’s jump on this opportunity, it’s not that often we can safely use CSS animations.
 First the (really common) `@keyframes`:

 ```css
 @keyframes opacity {